cocotb/cocotb/documentation/source/install.rst

+.. _install:

 ************
 Installation
 ************

-Using cocotb requires installation of pre-requisites and installation of cocotb itself.
+Using cocotb requires :ref:`installation of pre-requisites<install-pre-requisites>` and :ref:`installation of cocotb<installation-via-pip>` itself.
-In this tutorial we are assuming that you already have a :ref:`supported simulator<simulator-support>` in ``PATH``.
+In this document, we are assuming that you already have a :ref:`supported simulator<simulator-support>` available in ``PATH``.

+.. _install-pre-requisites:

 Pre-requisites
 ==============